Skip to navigation Skip to content

 1

-There have been a total of 23 positive West Nile virus samples in the DuPage forest preserves in 2023.
+There's been one positive West Nile virus mosquito test in the preserves in 2025.

-The DuPage County Health Department has reported 158 positive samples this year.
+The DuPage County Health Department has reported a total of five positive West Nile virus mosquito tests for 2025.

 DuPage County Surveillance Maps